mriveralee/velocity-painting/README.md

 This is a python port from Mark Wheadon's Velocity Painting project.
+I've added a new technique which does extrusion painting instead of velocity painting.
+The code is still a bit of a mess but it works.
+Read more about the [Extrusion Painting modification](https://nathanapter.wordpress.com/2017/03/23/extrusion-painting-3d-printing/).

 Original readme below.

 # Velocity Painting